 Over 151 episodes were produced before the axe fell in 1998 because of declining ratings.
 Amongst the directors who worked on the series was Fiona Cumming who had also worked on Eldorado, Angels and Doctor Who.

 Tyne Tees Television’s attempt at finding at successful soap along the lines of EastEnders and Coronation Street.
 Launching in September 1996 it was produced by Zenith North Television for the local ITV company.
 The soap was directed and produced by Matthew Robinson; who had directed episodes of Doctor Who, EastEnders and was a long term director and producer on Byker Grove – the teen drama series.
 Many actors who appeared in Byker Grove also appeared in Quayside.

-The series launched with strong figures but these quickly dropped away because the soap aired against EastEnders and wasn’t shown nationally – only broadcasting on Tyne Tees and Yorkshire Television.
+The series launched with strong figures but these quickly dropped away because, in their wisdom, TTTV aired the soap aired against EastEnders and wasn’t shown nationally – only broadcasting on Tyne Tees and Yorkshire Television.
 After just a couple of months the axe fell and Robinson later returned to EastEnders as the show’s Executive Producer.
 The show was repeated in the daytime schedules back in 1998 – but even daytime audiences didn’t take to the saga.

 Canary Wharf – Live TV!
 London 1996 – 1997